College Football Playoff Team Selection

 That’s it.
 Seems too simple, right?
 Well, it is perfect.
 What’s one of the primary complaints against a larger playoff?
 That it extends the season too long.
 Not so with an 8 team playoff.
 Playoff starts when bowl games do and ends when current championship game is played.
 Only 4 more teams would play more games under this format than they currently do.
 Not too taxing.
 And better than taking over a month off before the championship.

-And besides the championship game, you can have these playoff games played on home field.
+And besides the championship game and semi-final bowls, you can have these quarter final playoff games played on home fields.
 That makes seeding matter since home field advantage matters.
 That also means a lot of extra revenue for a school to host a prime time game.
 That’s money in their pockets instead of the bowl executives.
-Plus those playoff games will get higher ratings than any dumb bowl games are getting now.
+Plus those playoff games will get higher ratings than nearly all of the dumb bowl games are getting now.

 This is a win-win for everyone.
 Anyone can qualify.
-No undefeated team has ever finished outside of the top 14.
 This gives every team a legitimate shot at the title when the season starts.
 It’s fair, it’s easy to implement, and maintains everything else in the sport exactly as is.
 Bowl games don’t need to be touched at all.
 Read on to see more about the bowl games and the timeline.

 - Why was a playoff necessary?